-Heat 2 tbsp extra virgin olive oil in a 9-inch skillet.
+Heat 2 tablespoon extra virgin olive oil in a 9-inch skillet.
 Shake the chicken breasts to remove the extra coating and add them to the hot skillet in a single layer.
 Cook for 4-5 minutes on medium heat on each side until nicely browned.

 Remove on a plate once cooked and keep aside.
 Add the remaining oil to the pan and cook the other breasts as well.